CyberFlameGO/cheatsheets/freebsd.md

 ## Kernel

 ### Determining the Version of FreeBSD
-In ascending level of obscurity, helpful of dealing with appliances based on FreeBSD.
+In ascending level of obscurity, helpful when dealing with appliances based on FreeBSD.
 ```bash
 freebsd-version
 ```